 - Subject to the provision of these Bye Laws, the Council may meet together for the dispatch of business, adjourn and otherwise regulate its meetings as it thinks fit.

-- The Council shall be responsible for the orderly running of all matters pertaining to the operation of the PSSA and compliance with all regulatory requirements; and is responsible for the implementation of policy in accordance with Members’ resolutions approved in General Meeting; and generally shall transact all business and exercise all powers as are not by the Articles of Association or by these Bye Laws required to be transacted or exercised by the General Meeting.
+- The Council shall be responsible for the orderly running of all matters pertaining to the operation of the PSSA and compliance with all regulatory requirements; is responsible for the implementation of policy in accordance with Members’ resolutions approved in General Meeting; generally shall transact all business and exercise all powers as are not by the Articles of Association or by these Bye Laws required to be transacted or exercised by the General Meeting.